medialab/xan/README.md

         Return value of cell for given column, by name, by position or by name & nth, in case of duplicate header names.

+    - cols(from_name_or_pos?, to_name_or_pos?) -> list
+        Return list of cell values from the given colum by name or position to another given column by name or position, inclusive.
+        Can also be called with a single argument to take a slice from the given column to the end, or no argument at all to take all columns.

     - err(msg) -> error
         Make the expression return a custom error.

+    - headers(from_name_or_pos?, to_name_or_pos?) -> list
+        Return list of header names from the given colum by name or position to another given column by name or position, inclusive.
+        Can also be called with a single argument to take a slice from the given column to the end, or no argument at all to return all headers.

     - index() -> integer?
         Return the row's index, if applicable.

+    - json_parse(string) -> T
+        Parse the given string as JSON.

     - typeof(value) -> string
         Return type of value.